Using a Wildfire Map to Protect Your Business

 - Hard to find

 These maps are not designed to be used by businesses—except if advising employees within the evacuation zone to do so.
 They do not provide context on the spread of the fire, where it is projected to go, or what businesses in the area should do.
-In fact, wildfire maps like these can be misleading: your business should start taking actions to prepare long before you are in the mandatory evacuation zone.
+In fact, wildfire maps like these can be misleading: your business should start taking action to prepare long before you are in the mandatory evacuation zone.

 Ultimately, government wildfire maps should be used for their one, limited purpose: helping individuals visualize evacuation areas.

-Wildfire Maps from News Organizations
+Wildfire Maps From News Organizations

 The second type of wildfire map is provided by news organizations, such as The New York Times.
 These maps have a journalistic purpose, created for those wanting to learn more about the fires or write about them.